andock/andock/docs/big-picture/introduction.md

 Here a short overview of the two main phases.

 ### The build phase.
-You can optionally build your project with anodck.
+You can optionally build your project with `anodck`.
 It also possible to build it with other tools like Acquia blt.

 * Checks out your git repository.
 * Run all task from `hooks/build.yaml`.